 Genetic Counseling for Klinefelter Syndrome

-Klinefelter syndrome, while in the majority of cases not as severe as other genetic conditions, can raise a multitude of obstacles to optimal social, physical, and mental health development.
-Genetic counseling is advisable as early as it is detected, in order to plan for your child or loved one’s best possible maturation process and highest level of long-term well-being.
+Klinefelter syndrome can raise a multitude of obstacles to optimal social, physical, and mental health development.
+Genetic counseling for Klinefelter is advisable as early as it is suspected or detected, in order to plan for your child or loved one’s best possible maturation process and highest level of long-term well-being.